Black Ivy League

-The Black Ivy League refers to a segment of the historically black colleges (HBCUs) in the United States that attract the majority of high-performing or affluent African American students.
+The Black Ivy League refers to a segment of the historically black colleges (HBCUs) in the United States that attract the majority of high-performing or affluent black students.

 The actual Ivy League is an eight-member athletic conference, however, Black Ivy schools are neither organized as an official group nor affiliated with the NCAA Ivy League sports conference.
 At one point in history, some of these institutions debated forming a Black Ivy League athletic conference, but did not reach an agreement.
 Similar other terms include: Public Ivies, Southern Ivies, and the Little Ivies among others, none of which have canonical definitions.
 Generally, the institutions themselves avoid using the term Black Ivy to describe themselves.

 Members

 There is no agreement as to which schools are included in the "Black Ivy League", and sources list different possible members.
 The 1984 book Blacks in Colleges by Jacqueline Fleming states that the schools that make up the Black Ivy league are (in no particular order):